A Simple Web Server in NodeJS

 If you haven't already set up your Node sample project, you can quickly do so by following these instructions

-You can use NodeJS to create various types of server applications, and the next code sample shows demonstrates a very simple web server application.
+You can use NodeJS to create various types of server applications, and the next code sample is a very simple web server application.

 Create a file named simple-web-server.js in your samples folder and put this code in it: